-Within five years, some suggest there will be 41.6 million IoT devices connected to businesses, according to IDC, and these “things” will generate 79.4 zettabytes of data.
+Within five years, some suggest there will be over 30 billion IoT devices worldwide, and these “things” will generate 79.4 zettabytes of data.
 The explosion of connected devices in the home, enterprise and industrial environments increase the attack surfaces of these entities many times over.
 Moreover, many of these devices are insecure by nature, and others, although possessing reasonable security mechanisms, are left exposed due to poor cyber hygiene and lack of IoT security know-how.
 In this post, we look at some of the dangers posed by IoT devices and how they can be addressed.

 Enhanced DDoS Attacks with CallStranger